msveshnikov/turbocontent/README.md

 # TODO

-- [ ] Flesh out `Profile.jsx` with user settings and content management features.
+- replace Presentations with Contents